Of all the nastiest power moves one can resort to, threatening to break up might be the most toxic.

 But he knows it can also be something else.
-And he wants to find out.

-Now, tell me.
+Cool Detective: Now, tell me.
 Why would you ever say that

 Why It’s The Best

 And to make the best information you need to have all the information you can.

-The Cool Detective, such as remaining calm and asking for more information is the only reaction that will allow you to probe and dig deeper.
+The Cool Detective, such as remaining calm and asking for more information, is the only reaction that will allow you to probe and dig deeper.

 And now let’s see why she would even ever threaten to break up:

 Break Up Threats: What They Mean

 As we’ve seen at the beginning there are three high-level reasons why she threatens to break up.
 Let’s review them better: